SAP-samples/abap-cheat-sheets/02_Structures.md

 >- By using the optional `AS` addition and specifying a name, the included components can be addressed by this common name as if they were actually components of a substructure.
 >- The optional `RENAMING WITH SUFFIX` addition, followed by a name, gives the included components a suffix name to avoid naming conflicts with other components.

 The following example shows how structured types and data objects are included in another structure.
 First, three structured types and a structured data object based on one of these types are created.
 Then, the types and the structure are included in the structured type `address_type`.
+As an excursion, [Runtime Type Identification](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrun_time_type_identific_glosry.htm) is used to retrieve the component names of created structured type `address_type`.
+Refer to the [Getting Structured Type Information and Creating Structures at Runtime](#getting-structured-type-information-and-creating-structures-at-runtime) section.
 The executable example demonstrates a structure that includes other structures in this way.
 ``` abap
 TYPES: BEGIN OF name_type,
         title   TYPE string,